Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 October: Easy Pumpkin and Parmesan Scones With Thyme

 October is, of course, for pumpkin but I wanted to veer away from the traditional pumpkin streusel, pumpkin chocolate chip, or pumpkin maple bread.
 I knew that I could depend upon the blog Drizzle and Drip, by Sam Linsell, for something unique, and Sam did not disappoint.
 She lives in South Africa and so admittedly is not on the pumpkin-orange-everything bandwagon.
 Halloween is a relatively new concept in her corner of the globe and in the southern hemisphere they are moving toward summer, not winter.

 Nevertheless, she came through for her northern hemisphere fans and developed these pumpkin (or butternut squash) scones seasoned with black pepper and thyme, flavored with fresh Parmesan, and topped with crunchy sunflower or pumpkin seeds.
 And for one more savory note--she prepares a whipped goat cheese spread in place of sweetened cream cheese frosting.

 My only problem with this recipe for pumpkin and Parmesan scones was in deciding which photograph to use.
 Sam is a professional food stylist and photographer as you can see from the above photo.
 She had so many beautiful stylings of this bread; it was difficult to select just one!

 In November we set aside one day to pause and give thanks for all of our blessings, the bounty of the earth, and the joy of discovering new ways in which to use turkey leftovers.

-Theses fluffy little scones studded with cooked diced turkey meat certainly fit the bill.
-In place of thyme, I would use some dried sage (about a teaspoon, a bit more if you're feeling bold) and I'd also stir in a few dried cranberries.
+These fluffy little scones studded with cooked diced turkey meat certainly fit the bill.
+I would use some dried sage (about a teaspoon, a bit more if you're feeling bold) and I'd also stir in a few dried cranberries.